MProx/Sphero_mini/README.md

     pip install bluepy --user

 ## Progress:
-I am actively working on this project, but it is in it's infancy.
-For now, this library can only make the Sphero Mini come out of sleep, change the LED's colour, and then go back to sleep (or deep sleep).
+I am actively working on this project, but it is still in it's infancy.
+For now, this library can only do the following:
+* Come out of sleep mode
+* Change the LED's colour
+* Set back LED intensity
+* Roll in a specified direction at a given speed (no aiming yet)
+* Go back to sleep (or deep sleep)

 ## Usage:
 Here's a basic script that illustrates currently available functions: